-When you get a long-term supply of drugs, your cost-sharing may be lower.
+When you get a long-term supply of drugs, your cost sharing may be lower.
 The plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs in our plan's Drug Guide.
-(See Chapter 4, Section 1.1 of this booklet for how to access the Drug Guide.)
-Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-You may order this supply through mail order (see Section 2.3) or you may go to a retail pharmacy.
+(Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)
+You may order this supply through mail-order (see Section 2.3) or you may go to a retail pharmacy.

 - 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Customer Care for more information.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.) - 2.
+You can also call Customer Care for more information (phone numbers are printed on the back cover of this booklet). - 2.
 For certain kinds of drugs, you can use the plan's network mail-order services.
-The drugs available through our plan's mail-order service are marked as "mail-order" drugs in our plan's Drug Guide.
+The drugs available through our plan's mail-order service are marked as "mail-order" drugs in our Drug Guide.
 Our plan's mail-order service requires you to order at least a 30-day supply of the drug and no more than a 90-day supply.
 See Section 2.3 for more information about using our mail-order services.